telerik/winforms-docs/buttons/repeatbutton/working-with-radrepeatbutton.md

 ##

-In addition to the standard properties shared by all buttons, notice a new
-        property named __Interval__.
+In addition to the standard properties shared by all buttons, notice a new property named __Interval__.
 This property determines the time, in milliseconds, between button click events after the control begins repeating events.
 The default value is 33.

 To begin the repeat process, use the __ButtonClick__ event instead of __Click__.
 To create an event handler for this event, change the filter in the Property Grid to __Events__ and find the entry for __ButtonClick__.
 Double-click in the empty value drop-down list for the property to have the designer create a method to handle __ButtonClick__.

 The following code illustrates the use of a __RadRepeatButton__ to manipulate a __ProgressBar__ control.
 At each interval the __ProgressBar__ value will increment.
 You do not need to write any additional code to handle the repeating event.
-As long as the mouse button is pressed down on the __RepeatButton__ control, the code in the __ButtonClick__ event handler will run at each interval.#_[C#]_
+As long as the mouse button is pressed down on the __RepeatButton__ control, the code in the __ButtonClick__ event handler will run at each interval.